Abyssinia Crisis: Walwal incident

 The Italo–Ethiopian Treaty of 1928 stated that the border between Italian Somaliland and Ethiopia was 21 leagues from and parallel to the Banaadir coast (approximately 73.5 mi).
-In 1930, Italy built a fort at the Walwal oasis (also Welwel, Italian: Ual-Ual) in the eastern Ogaden, well beyond the 21-league limit.
+In 1930, Italy built a fort at the Walwal oasis in the eastern Ogaden, well beyond the 21-league limit.
 The fort was in a boundary zone between the nations, which was not well defined, and is now about 130 km inside Ethiopia.

 On 29 September 1934, Italy and Abyssinia released a joint statement renouncing any aggression against each other.

 On 22 November 1934, a force of 1,000 Ethiopian militia with three fitaurari (Ethiopian military-political commanders) arrived near Walwal and formally asked the Dubats garrison stationed there (comprising about 60 soldiers) to withdraw from the area.
-The Somali NCO leading the garrison refused to withdraw and alerted Captain Cimmaruta, the commander of the garrison of Uarder, 20 km away, what had happened.
+The Somali NCO leading the garrison refused to withdraw and alerted Captain Cimmaruta, the commander of the garrison of Uarder, 20 km away, to what had happened.

 The next day, in the course of surveying the border between British Somaliland and Ethiopia, an Anglo–Ethiopian boundary commission arrived at Walwal.
 The commission was confronted by a newly-arrived Italian force.
 The British members of the boundary commission protested but withdrew to avoid an international incident.
 The Ethiopian members of the boundary commission, however, stayed at Walwal.

 From the 5th of December to the 7th, for reasons which have never been clearly determined, there was a skirmish between the garrison of Somalis, who were in Italian service, and a force of armed Ethiopians.
 According to the Italians, the Ethiopians attacked the Somalis with rifle and machine-gun fire.
 According to the Ethiopians, the Italians attacked them and were supported by two tanks and three aircraft.
 In the end, approximately 107 Ethiopians and 50 Italians and Somalis were killed.

 Neither side did anything to avoid confrontation; the Ethiopians repeatedly menaced the Italian garrison with the threat of an armed attack, and the Italians sent two planes over the Ethiopian camp.
 One of them fired a short machine-gun burst, which no one on the ground noticed, after the pilot saw Captain Cimmaruta in the midst of the Ethiopians and thought that he had been taken prisoner by them.